sgibson91/cross-stitch-carpentry/_extras/motivation.md

 title: Motivation
 ---

-# Cross Stitching is like computer programming
+# Cross Stitching is like Computer Programming

 Computer programming or coding requires analytical skills, which allows us to think of a solution to a problem, design a plan comprising of multiple steps and accomplish them by writing multiple lines of code.
 Each of these lines have been intentionally written to play a vital role in a working software.